MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### What's an entity?

-Entities are keywords that represent groups of items.
+Entities are keywords or expressions that represent groups of items.
 For example, an entity named `SIZE` might represent the following values: small, medium, and large.

-When a bot detects an entity value in a consumer's utterance, the bot invokes the associated entity, substituting it into the utterance before determining the consumer's intent.
+In a conversation, when a bot detects an entity value in a consumer's utterance, the bot invokes the associated entity, substituting it into the utterance before determining the consumer's intent.
 Therefore, you can use entities in two places:

 * Training phrases for intents defined in [Intent Builder](intent-builder-overview.html)
 * Intent qualifiers for articles defined in [Knowledge Base](knowledge-base-overview.html)